-Spline curve functions (e.g., Bézier curves and B-splines) have been adopted across several machine learning domains.
-In computer vision, curve-based representations have been integrated into neural networks for tasks such as graph and 3D meshing \cite{fey2018splinecnn}, and lane detection \cite{feng2022rethinking}.
-These works leverage the geometric properties of curves as inductive priors tailored to their respective tasks.
-Similarly, our sentence curve can be considered as an inductive prior of sentence's latent structure.
+Spline-based functions (e.g., Bézier curves and B-splines) have been applied across various machine learning domains.
+In computer vision, curve-based representations are integrated into neural networks for tasks such as graph and 3D meshing \cite{fey2018splinecnn} and lane detection \cite{feng2022rethinking}, where they serve as inductive priors.
+Similarly, our sentence curve acts as an inductive prior over latent sentence structure.

-Our approach is most closely related to Hug et al. \cite{hug2020introducing}, which apply B\'ezier curves to multi-step time-series prediction.
-While inspired by this direction, our work differs in several key aspects.
-First, we adopt the more general B-spline formulation, enabling flexible control over the strength and type of regularization.
-Second, we explicitly handle the inverse mapping via a pseudo-inverse construction, allowing seamless integration with DLMs.
-Moreover, to the best of our knowledge, this work is the first to bridge sentences and spline curves in the language modeling domain.
-Unlike continuous signals, sentences are abstract and symbolic, exhibiting complex latent structure; nevertheless, our results demonstrate that neural models can discover meaningful curve representations even in high-dimensional word embedding spaces.
+Our approach is most closely related to the probabilistic curve \cite{hug2020introducing}, which applies Bézier curves to multi-step time-series prediction.
+In contrast, we adopt the general B-spline formulation, enabling flexible control over regularization, and explicitly incorporate an inverse mapping via a pseudoinverse, allowing seamless integration with DLMs.
+To our knowledge, this is the first work to connect spline curves with language modeling.
+Despite the discrete and symbolic nature of text, our results show that neural models can discover proper curve representations in high-dimensional embedding space.